Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: MATERIALS AND METHODS

 \subsection{French Clinical Data at CHUSJ}

-The clinical decision support system (CDSS) system in the CHU Sainte Justine (CHUSJ) hospital aims to improve the diagnosis and management of acute respiratory distress syndromes (ARDS) in real-time by automatically screening data from electronic medical records, chest X-rays, and other sources.
+The CDSS system in the CHUSJ hospital aims to improve the diagnosis and management of acute respiratory distress syndromes (ARDS) in real-time by automatically screening data from electronic medical records, chest X-rays, and other sources.
 Previous studies have found that the diagnosis of ARDS is often delayed or missed in many patients \cite{bellani2016epidemiology}, emphasizing the need for more effective diagnostic tools.
-Three main conditions must be detected to diagnose ARDS: hypoxemia, chest X-ray infiltrates, and absence of cardiac failure \cite{pediatric2015pediatric}.
+To diagnose ARDS, three main conditions must be detected: hypoxemia, chest X-ray infiltrates, and absence of cardiac failure \cite{pediatric2015pediatric}.
 The research team at CHUSJ has developed algorithms for detecting hypoxemia \cite{sauthier2021estimated}, analyzing chest X-rays \cite{zaglam2014computer, yahyatabar2020dense}, and identifying the absence of cardiac failure.
 In addition, the team has performed extensive analyses of machine learning algorithms for detecting cardiac failure from clinical narratives using natural language processing \cite{le2021detecting, le2023adaptation}.
 Implementing these algorithms could increase ARDS diagnosis rates and improve patient outcomes.